Victor Wembanyama says he won’t play for France’s national team at this year’s World Cup

 Wembanyama comes with far more height and hype than most No. 1 picks.
 Listed at 7-foot-4, he dominated the French league in his final season, leading all players in scoring, rebounding and blocked shots.

-Wembanyama said he hesitated a lot and pointed to the need to preserve his body, which he already put to the test during a long season with his with Boulogne-Levallois Metropolitans 92 club, which reached the finals in the Pro A League.
+Wembanyama said he hesitated a lot and pointed to the need to preserve his body, which he already put to the test during a long season with his Boulogne-Levallois Metropolitans 92 club, which reached the finals in the French league.

-He said taking part in the World Cup and then playing with the Spurs and following up the NBA season with the Olympics would have been too much to take.
+He said after that stretch, taking part in the World Cup and then playing with the Spurs and following up the NBA season with the Olympics would have been too much to take.

+“My body is like a prototype,” he said.
+“I can’t base myself on people who look like me.
+So you need specific preparation, personalized anticipation.
+You can’t leave anything to chance.
+There’s a real risk of overload, and therefore of injury, which could have an impact on what happens next.”

 Wembanyama played in 48 games, including the playoffs and two exhibitions near Las Vegas last fall, in his recently completed season for Boulogne-Levallois — a team coached by Vincent Collet, who also coaches the French national team.
 The French season for Wembanyama stretched from September through a league finals appearance earlier this month.